motor-js/motor-ui/README.md

 ![Motor Logo](./static/motor.png)

-## Note that we are no longer enhancing this package, please use @motor-js/engine.
+# Note, we are no longer supporting this package, please use @motor-js/engine & @motor-js/nebula.

 # The React Framework for Qlik Sense Mashups